RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 ## Deliver your RemoteTech tweaks

 RemoteTech dropped the approach of accepting a third-party mod's `RemoteTech_Settings.cfg` in favour for a better and safer approach of using a [Module Manager](https://github.com/sarbian/ModuleManager) patch for the same tweaks.
+To upgrade, take those settings you want to affect and translate them into a MM patch according to the [handbook](https://github.com/sarbian/ModuleManager/wiki/Module-Manager-Handbook).
 {: .alert .alert-danger}

 You can use a Module Manager patch to do the following actions: